Chapter Twenty-Seven: Criminal Hero

 The noble looked confused.
 "What-" And then the illusion spell disappeared.
 The noble found himself standing alone in front of a brightly lit wide-open window.
 Rain battered at his surprised face.
 He was facing the west wall.

 Before he could react, an arrow covered in a sinister aura sailed over the wall and went through his forehead.
 It was an incredible shot only possible because of three factors.
 A skill Itsuki had that allowed him to see what was going on from fifty feet above him.
 A ball of light, the signal Maya had set up above the noble's head.
 And an ability Itsuki had brought with him from his homeworld.
-An ability that helped him to naturally increase his accuracy.
+An ability that helped him to naturally increase his accuracy by just enough for these kinds of shots.

 The noble's head fell back, his face frozen forever in shock.
 The ball of light dispersed.
 The rest of his body fell forward.
 Out the window, and down onto the wet ground below.
 Right next to a patrolling guard.